OAKVISUALZ/OAK-Portfolio/README.md

-- 👋 Hi, I’m @OAKVISUALZ
+- 👋 Hi, I’m OAK
-- 👀 I’m interested in Software engineering.
+- 👀 I’m interested in Machine learning engineering.
-- 🌱 I’m currently learning Machine Learning and flutter.
+- 🌱 I’m currently learning ML frameworks.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects and reasearch.
 - 📫 How to reach me ...

 <!---